noahehall/theBookOfNoah/0current/aws/0security.md

     - API/CLI: access key + secret key
       - any o the above could require MFA

+- common roles you should create
+  - cloud watch roles
+    - cloudWatchAgentServerRole
+      - policies
+        - coudWatchAgentServerPolicy: permissions to write logs to cloudwatch
+      - attach to ec2 instance you want to monitor with cloud agent

 ### IAM considerations

 - for ec2